PeterW-LWL/mail/mail/README.md

 ### [`mail_from_template`](./examples/mail_from_template/main.rs)

-Uses the bindings for the `tera` template engine to create a mail, including alternate bodies and an attachment.
+Uses the bindings for the `handlebars` template engine to create a mail, including alternate bodies and an attachment.

 ### [`send_mail`](./examples/send_mail/main.rs)